IBM-Cloud/openwhisk-workshops/bootcamp/README.md

 ok: created action location_forecast
 </pre>

 With this meta-service defined, we can invoke the `location_forecast` action with the input parameter for the first service (`text`).
-As a result the forecast for that location should appear in Slack.
+As a result the forecast for that location should appear in *Slack*.

 Let's test this.
 The result should look similar to this: